Biology has been added to My Courses

 We use a range of online learning resources including an online textbook, the learning platform Seneca and curated video clips.

-Trips will incur a small cost for transport.
+Trips may incur a small cost for transport.

-We recommend purchasing a revision guide early on in the course to help with preparing for lessons, regularly reviewing learning as well as revision for Key Assessments in class.
+Students need to buy a CGP revision guide and workbook at the start of the course to help with preparing for lessons, regularly reviewing learning as well as revision for Key Assessments in class.

 Where can this course lead?